neuronflicker/CTF/UCF/Scripting_Repetition1/README.md

 # We've done the first one above, so do the rest...
 for i in {1..99}
 do
+  # Only get one line at a time now
   inp=$(head -1 <&3)
   get_value_and_send "$inp"
 done